wcfrobert/wthisj/README.md

 ### 5.0 What The Heck is J?

+The parameter $J_c$ was first introduced in a paper by [Di Stasio and Van Buren (1960)](https://www.scribd.com/document/703275022/Transfer-of-Bending-Moment-Between-Flat-Plate-Floor-and-Column), the proposed analytical model is known as the **eccentric shear stress model**.
+The original formula had more factors in it but was subsequently simplified in ACI 318-71.
+The formula for punching shear has remained essentially unchanged since.

-ACI-318 defines $J_c$ as a property "analogous to polar moment of inertia".
+ACI 318-19 defines $J_c$ as a property "analogous to polar moment of inertia".
 However, this terminology is misleading.
 It is perhaps better to think of $J_c$ as purely an empirical constant rather than something theoretically rigorous.
-To understand why, let's go back to first principles.
-Recall from mechanics of materials some key equations:
+To understand why, recall from mechanics of materials some key equations:

 $$\mbox{planar moments of inertia about X axis: } I_x=\int y^2dA$$